owl-project/NVISII/examples/readme.md

 An interactive demo for controlling the camera similar to to a first person shooter control using `w,a,s,d` and `q` and `e` for up and down.
 Using the left click on the mouse you can rotate the camera.
 Here is an [example](https://imgur.com/VYda2UF) of the sort of motion you can generate.

 ## 16.create_mesh_from_data.py
-This example shows how to create a mesh using an external package (in this case, `open3d`) and render it with visii.
+This example shows how to create a mesh using an external package (in this case, `open3d`) and render it with nvisii.
 This is the exact same scene as `4.load_obj_file.py`.

-## 17.materials_visii_interactive.py
+## 17.materials_nvisii_interactive.py
 Although not entirely realistic, alpha transparency is a useful feature for making objects "see-through" without necessarily bending rays due to refraction.
 This is commonly used to handle alpha cutouts (eg. for leaves) but is also used frequently when "visualizing" scientific data.
-You can also explore the different material propreties in visii and see how they affect the mesh.
+You can also explore the different material propreties in nvisii and see how they affect the mesh.
 Here, we use PySide2 to demonstrate the difference between "alpha transparency" and "transmission.

 ## 18.materials.py